 What shadowy or dark elements am I using to contrast with the highlights of the cloud or water?

 Ask yourself that and you will probably get more emotive shots.
 Certainly, they will be more interesting in 90% of cases.
+You can find more tactics on our list of long exposure landscape photography tips.

 Kent goes into how to do this effectively and subjects to look out for on page 60 of his long exposure guide.
 Which is what sparked me to go back through my old shots and have that “duh” moment.